How to Pick The Right Skid Steer Tires

 For pneumatic tires, the composition depends on the use.
 Regular duty tires are made of standard rubber, whereas heavy duty ones have extra-strong rubber that cuts down on wear.
 For extreme conditions, the most robust pneumatic tires have stronger rubber, more rubber and greater depth.
 These three attributes ensure these tires can sustain rough handling and use in rugged terrain while still cushioning the ride.
 However, even the heftiest pneumatic tires require regular air checks to ensure proper operation.

 Why Selecting the Right Tire Helps ROI

 Your return on your investment comes from your choice of tires.
-If you know how to choose skid steer tires that work best at your jobsite, they will last longer and reduce your downtime.
+If you know how to choose the best skid steer tires for your jobsite, they will last longer and reduce your downtime.

 Tires designed for use on concrete tend to be harder and more durable, lasting longer than pneumatic tires used for rugged terrain.
 However, if you drive with concrete tires that have shallow tread over snow, you may not get the grip needed.
 Despite their name, you should not experience skidding when driving a skid steer loader.
 Trying to use the wrong tires in rough conditions can cause slippage, accidents or injuries.

 How you use the tires makes a difference in the length of time they will last.
 Some examples of longevity by application of skid steer tires vary as widely as 400 to 1400 hours:

 - Demolition Contractors: Driving over the rough terrain of a debris-covered demolition site can cut the hours of use for skid steer tires to 400 hours.

 - General Contractors: A general contractor who typically uses a skid steer loader on flat, even surfaces such as asphalt parking lots, concrete streets or dirt roads could get up to 800 hours of use from a set of tires.